-- 2.25 Mixed use is a use that combines two of the Use Classes C3, C5 and C6.
-Whilst it is not possible to have a mixed use of C3 and C5 due to the use being dependant on the 183-day threshold, there are combinations of C3, C5 and C6 that are considered as mixed uses. - 2.26 A mixed use can be the use of a whole dwelling used as different Use Classes at different times of the year, e.g. a main home C3 that is also used as a whole short term let for periods of the year.
-Or it can be a combination of uses at the same time, e.g. a dwelling used as a main home C3, with some of its rooms also used as short term let accommodation C6. - 2.27 Renting out rooms for short term holiday use within an existing household used as a main home doesn't always require planning permission if the use doesn't result in a material change of use.
-For example, a 4-bedroom house used as a main house C3, that lets one bedroom as a short term holiday let, where the bedroom is not self-contained and the occupants use facilities of the main house.
-The point where a material change of use occurs for such a mixed use is dependent on the facts and degree of each case, and it is advised that the use of the Authority's pre-application advice service is made (see paragraph 1.3). - 2.28 The Article 4 Direction removes the permitted development rights (meaning that planning permission is required) to change use to, and from the mixed uses that are detailed in Schedule 1 of the Direction (Appendix A).
+- 2.27 Mixed use is a use that combines two of the use classes of C3, C5 and C6.
+Whilst it is not possible to have a mixed use of C3 and C5 due to the use being dependant on the 183-day threshold, there are combinations of C3, C5 and C6 that are considered as mixed uses. - 2.28 A mixed use can be the use of a whole dwelling used as different use classes at different times of the year, e.g. a main home (C3) that is also used as a whole short term let (C6) for periods of the year.
+Or it can be a combination of uses at the same time, e.g. a dwelling used as a main home (C3), with some of its rooms also used as short term let accommodation (C6). - 2.29 When considering if a use is eligible to be defined as 'mixed use', there will be a need to ensure that the dual use is tantamount to a material change of use.
+For example, it is not considered that one-off use of a residential dwelling (C3) as short-term let accommodation (C6) for one week in a year would be tantamount to a material change of use to a 'mixed use'.
+A material change of use is based on fact and degree, based on the individual circumstances and may differ between properties.
+Frequency and density of use will be among the relevant considerations. - 2.30 There may be situations where the use of a small number of bedrooms used as short term lets within a main home, where the remaining house continues to be used as a main home (C3), may not be a material change of use.
+The room/s let on a short-term basis would not be self-contained, and the occupants would share facilities with the main home.
+Again, the material change of use will be a judgement based on fact and degree, based on the individual circumstances and may differ between properties. - 2.31 For advice as to whether a change of use is a material change of use that requires planning permission, the use of the Authority's pre-application advice service can be made. (see paragraph 1.3).
+Alternatively, the submission of an application for a certificate of proposed lawful development, to formally ascertain whether a proposal is lawful or if it requires planning permission, can be made. - 2.32 The Article 4 Direction removes the permitted development rights (meaning that planning permission is required) to change use to, and from the mixed uses that are detailed in Schedule 1 of the Direction (Appendix A). - 2.33 Tables showing which changes between the use classes are permitted development, and which require planning permission due to the Article 4 Direction, are found in Appendix C.